Joel Villanueva: Personal life

-He was given the Gawad Dangal ng Lipi for Public Service Award by the Bulacan provincial government on September 15, 2012.
+Villanueva was given the Gawad Dangal ng Lipi for Public Service Award by the Bulacan provincial government on September 15, 2012.
 The Development Executive Group (DevEx) an organization based in the United States gave him the DEVEX Manila 40 Under 40 International Development Leaders Award on February 19, 2013.
 A former student of the University of Santo Tomas, he was named as Most Outstanding Alumni Award by the university.

 He was granted an Honoris Causa degree of Doctor of Humanities by the Polytechnic University of the Philippines on May 10, 2013.

 Villanueva has two children, Jaden and Gwyn.
 As a basketball enthusiast, Villanueva is reportedly a fan of the Boston Celtics of the National Basketball Association.
+He formerly hosted the television program, Adyenda, and leads the Kristiyanong Kabataan para sa Bayan Movement, a youth organization.

-Villanueva formerly hosted the television program, Adyenda, and leads the Kristiyanong Kabataan para sa Bayan Movement, a youth organization.
+Villanueva is a member of a political family.
+His father, Jesus Is Lord (JIL) founder Eddie Villanueva is a congressman representing CIBAC Party-list.
+His brother Jonjon is mayor of Bocaue in Bulacan and his sister Joni was the former mayor of Bocaue whose husband Sherwin Tugna is the incumbent vice mayor of Bocaue.
+The family has been described as an "obese dynasty".
+Addressing the critical label of "political dynasty" to the Villanuevas, his father Eddie Villanueva stated that the term is "not applicable" to them and that they are "here for advocacy".